troywiegel/note-taker/README.md

 <br><br>

 ## Description
-This is an expressjs app that lets users create reminder notes.
-They can add a title, description and delete notes as needed.
+This is an express.js app that lets one create reminder notes.
+One can add a title, description and delete notes as needed.

 [Note Taker 10000](https://note-taker-10000.herokuapp.com/)